Illinois Free Legal Answers for Civil Appeals

-Illinois Free Legal Answers for Civil Appeals operates as a virtual legal advice clinic for civil legal issues where low-income Illinoisans can submit a question about their civil appeal.
+Illinois Free Legal Answers for Civil Appeals is as a virtual legal advice clinic for civil legal issues where low-income Illinoisans who are self-represented can submit a question about their civil appeal.
 Volunteer lawyers then log onto the site at their convenience and answer questions waiting in the queue.
-This new initiative allows for questions to be submitted about civil appeals – the first-ever free legal help desk for appeals in Illinois.
-The program is expected to launch in fall 2020.
+This new initiative, which is part of the Illinois Free Legal Answers platform, allows for questions to be submitted specifically for civil appeals – the first-ever free legal help desk for appeals in Illinois.

 A project of the American Bar Association, Free Legal Answers was created to increase access to advice and information about non-criminal legal matters for those who cannot afford legal assistance.
 It is now active in 41 jurisdictions within the United States, including Illinois.